 To complete their major requirements, students typically have to complete between 36 and 42 credit hours of study in communication-focused classes.
 They are divided between core classes (12 – 15 credit hours credits) and elective classes (15 – 21 credit hours).
 As noted above, students can use mass communication elective classes to personalize their education in an area of professional interest.
 Example topics include broadcasting, public relations, and film production.
 In some cases, mass communication programs allow students to earn a specialization in their major in one of these areas of interest.

-Examples of common communication specialization options include the following:
+Examples of common mass communication major specialization options include the following:

 - Corporate Communications